Mini VintageTV Ornament

 The mini TV ornament is essentially a box shape that is printed and made up from card stock.
 I like the vintage look of this TV -- in fact, it was on a TV almost exactly like this that I first saw Looney Tunes.

-To make the TV, I used the template that appears at the very bottom of the page.
-To download the template, right click on the image and save it to your computer.
-You may be able to size and print it from your imaging software, but if not, you can certainly size it in Word.
-Just import the image and set the size to 6.5" wide, then print.
-This produces an ornament about 2.5" high, not including the rabbit ears.
 I printed my TV directly on 110-lb card stock, but if you don't have any handy, you can print on ordinary paper and then glue the printed image to some lightweight cardboard -- a manila folder or light cereal box cardboard is perfect, and in fact gives a bit of extra heft to what is otherwise a pretty light ornament.

 Once the template has been printed or mounted on card stock, but before the pieces are cut out, use a stylus to score along all the foldlines in both the basic TV console and the screen insert.
-(Follow the red guidelines indicated on the scoring guide; you need not score along the green criss-crossed lines on the front of the TV console itself.
+(Follow the red score lines indicated on this scoring guide.
 Use a straightedge to help you score the straight lines accurately).
-After scoring, carefully cut out the TV and the screen insert; I like to use scissors for cutting but if you feel you get a more precise cut with a craft knife you can certainly use one of those.
-Then pre-fold along all of the scored lines.

 To assemble the TV console, use a toothpick to spread a thin layer of tacky glue on the back/side fold, and glue it inside the back edge of the TV.
 Press firmly til the glue grabs.
 Then spread glue on the bottom tabs and glue the bottom of the TV into place, matching the edges carefully.
 You will now have a small box with an open top.
 Don't glue the top yet.